Beach Reads: What They Are, Their History, and 6 New Books

 Again, I highly recommend you read the article by Katy Waldman in The New Yorker, The Invention of the “Beach Read.”

-6 Beach Reads to Add To Your TBR
+6 Beach Reads to Add to Your Summer Reading List

 Ciao For Now by Kate Bromley